tooky/kosli-playground/README.md

   #    outputs:
   #      artifact_digest: ${{ steps.variables.outputs.artifact_digest }}
   ```
-  - uncomment the following comments near the bottom of the `build-image:` job
+  - uncomment the following comments at the bottom of the `build-image:` job
   ```yml
   #    - name: Make image digest available to following jobs
   #      id: variables